 1. Backtrex (Visual No-Code Builder)

 If you want to backtest without coding at all, Backtrex replaces Pine Script with 65+ drag-and-drop blocks.
-You pick your indicators (RSI, MACD, EMA, Bollinger, Stochastic, ATR, and 40+ more), set conditions visually, and connect entry/exit rules.
+This no-code backtesting platform lets you pick your indicators (RSI, MACD, EMA, Bollinger, Stochastic, ATR, and 40+ more), set conditions visually, and connect entry/exit rules.
 Hit backtest, get results in 30 seconds on up to 10 years of M1 data across 16+ assets (Forex pairs, indices, commodities, crypto).

 Why traders switch from Pine Script: